 The subject of this interview is an anonymous military psychologist and Afghanistan war veteran.
 In addition to his role as a psychologist helping soldiers, many of whom have post traumatic stress disorder, he himself dealt with years of severe PTSD and suicidal ideation after returning home from Afghanistan.
-When an opportunity arose to participate in the MAPS Phase 2 clinical trials of MDMA-assisted psychotherapy, he went through the study and was among the 76% of subjects who were completely cured of their PTSD.
+When an opportunity arose to participate in the MAPS Phase 2 clinical trials of MDMA-assisted psychotherapy, he went through the study and was among the 76% of subjects who no longer had PTSD after treatment.
 In this interview we discuss how trauma impacted his life, the incredible success of the MDMA treatment, and how important it is to bring this therapy to those who are verging on breakdown and suicide.

 Thanks so much for speaking with me today; I’ve been looking forward to this conversation.
 I really appreciate that you are willing to speak about this important subject.
 Can you start by telling us a little bit about yourself?